 From the next menu, select automatic partitioning and hit enter to continue.

 pfSense will partition the disk, and move straight on to the installation.
-Now’s a good time to make some coffee whilst you wait for the installation to complete.
-When the installation has finished, say no to opening a shell to edit the system.
+When this has finished, say no to opening a shell to edit the system.
 Finally, remove the installation media and hit enter on the next screen to reboot into your new pfSense system.

 Step 2: Console configuration

-After the system has rebooted, you’ll be prompted to set up basic networking.
-Answer no when asked if VLANs should be set up now.
-Next, move on to the network interface setup.
+Once the system has rebooted, you’ll be prompted to set up basic networking.
+Answer no when asked if VLANs should be set up now and move on to the network interface setup.
 Hit “a” to start auto-detection of the WAN interface and follow the instructions on screen, connecting the cable when required, in order to correctly identify the interface.
 Repeat the process for the LAN interface.
 Don’t forget to physically label the interfaces on the device as well.